3 mistakes to avoid as a business coach and consultant?

 There’s a huge difference between building up your reputation and client base and not valuing what you deliver for clients.

-Your first year is about building that reputation and doing some work at lower rates than you actually want to be charging just to get experience and build up that important client base.
+Your first year is about building that reputation.
+Doing some work at lower rates than you actually want to be charging just to get experience and build up that important client base.

-Beyond that, you’ve got some fantastic examples of how much impact you’ve made to a client’s business and their lives so use them to talk about the value your work adds.
+Beyond that, you’ve got some fantastic examples of how much impact you’ve made to a client’s business.
+So use them to talk about the value your work adds.

-I know that I save my clients a huge amount of stress, have added tens of thousands of pounds to their bottom line and helped them weather the storms of business very successfully.
+I know that I save my clients a huge amount of stress.
+I’ve added tens of thousands of pounds to their bottom line.
+And helped them weather the storms of business very successfully.

 How do I know?
 They’ve told me.